codio-content/Coding_with_Python-Loops/.guides/content/Count-from-N-to-0-4d65.md

-Test your code here before using the Check It button : {Run}(python run-user.py N-0.py)
+Test your code here before using the Check It button : {Run}(python3 run-user.py N-0.py)

 {Check It!|assessment}(test-635686108)